kodola/fetch-display_task/README.md

 To open the page you have to:
 - clone this repository
 - open the terminal and enter the command "git clone" + space + cloned repository link
-- go to the fetch-display_task folder and type "npm install" in the terminal
+- open the fetch-display_task file using the code editor and type "npm install" in the terminal
-- after the installation, enter "npm start" in the terminal and enter "http://localhost:3001/" in the current browser
+- after the installation, enter "npm start" in the terminal and enter the path "http://localhost:3001/" in the current browser

 The site should display faultlessly in all new browsers.